By Kenzie Love

 “And yet it’s very hard to convince them to do something without the kind of clout that we would need.”

 The problem, Isinger argues, isn’t that co-ops are controversial from a political standpoint.
 She notes that there’s broad support for the co-op model across partisan lines in Canada, and points instead to the well-documented issue of a lack of awareness.

 “They’re broadly liked,” she says.
 “They’re accepted by all political parties and players.
 But the challenge is that most folks don’t understand beyond the surface level.”

-Corcoran does point to some recent positive developments, such as the federal government’s Investment Readiness Program, which has provided support to initiatives such as CWCF’s Justice, Equity, Diversity, and Inclusion (JEDI) Business Conversion Project.
+Corcoran does point to some recent positive developments, such as the federal government’s Investment Readiness Program, which has provided support to initiatives such as CWCF’s Justice, Equity, Diversity, Decolonization, and Inclusion (JEDDI) Business Conversion Project.
 She also notes growing interest in the idea of employee ownership trusts.
 The challenge, she believes, is to ensure that government doesn’t lose sight of the worker co-op model as another means of achieving the same objective of greater worker control.

 Given the huge diversity of co-ops within Canada (including in the worker co-op sector), Isinger notes that the pitch for increased government support will vary with the circumstances.
 But she believes a strong case can be made in every instance.